switcherapi/switcher-client-js/README.md

 });
 ```

-6. **Hybrid mode**
+5. **Hybrid mode**
 Forcing Switchers to resolve remotely can help you define exclusive features that cannot be resolved locally.
 This feature is ideal if you want to run the SDK in local mode but still want to resolve a specific switcher remotely.

+A particular use case is when a swithcer has a Relay Strategy that requires a remote call to resolve the value.

 ```js
 const switcher = Client.getSwitcher();
 await switcher.remote().isItOn('FEATURE01');
 ```

-## Built-in mock feature
+## Built-in stub feature
-You can also bypass your switcher configuration by invoking 'Client.assume'.
+You can also bypass your switcher configuration with 'Client.assume' API.
 This is perfect for your test code where you want to validate both scenarios when the switcher is true and false.

 ```js
 Client.assume('FEATURE01').true();